Practical-DevOps-GitHub/devops-github-task-stacylozovan/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code.
 - [ ] If it is a core feature, I have added thorough tests.
 - [ ] Do we need to implement analytics?
 (Yes/No)
 - [ ] Will this be part of a product update?
-If yes, please write one phrase about this update: [Add update description here]
+If yes, please write one phrase about this update: [Add update description here].